Get the Help You Need Paying Your Heating Bills

 13,233 households were warmer last winter because of help received from Self Help, Inc. and the Fuel Assistance Program.
 We want residents throughout our service areas to know that Fuel Assistance can lower their heating bills through discounts and savings options of the Low-income Home Energy Assistance Program (LIHEAP) and Heating Emergency Assistance Retrofit Task Weatherization Assistance Program (HEARTWAP) administered by the Commonwealth of Massachusetts.

-Fuel Assistance works closely with the Weatherization and HEART-WAP programs in coordinating efforts to establish eligibility.
-Self Help continues to work in conjunction with Citizens Energy Corporation (CEC) with the oil heat program and the Distrigas program.
-This allows for additional assistance to clients who have expended their Fuel Assistance benefits.
-Self Help works with volunteer agencies within the SHI service area in providing trained volunteers who take applications within the community and thereby making access to Fuel Assistance more convenient, especially for the senior citizens within each community.
+Fuel Assistance works closely with the Weatherization and HEART-WAP programs to coordinate eligibility efforts.
+This allows for additional assistance to clients who have used up their Fuel Assistance benefits.
+Self Help works with volunteer agencies within our service area to provide trained volunteers to take applications within the community, thereby making access to Fuel Assistance more convenient, especially for the senior citizens within each community.

 Currently, Self Help Fuel Assistance and Energy Conservation programs serves residents in 26 different cities and towns in Massachusetts.

 Go to the Locations page →

 Find out if you are eligible — Any low-income household whose gross yearly income falls at or below the income guidelines may qualify.